consumet/api.consumet.org/README.md

 Consumet scrapes data from various websites and provides APIs for accessing the data to satisfy your needs.

+> [!IMPORTANT]
+> Self-hosting the Consumet is required to use the API.
+Consumet API is no longer publicly available.
+Please refer to the [Installation section](#installation) for more information on hosting your own instance.

+> [!CAUTION]
+> Consumet is not affiliated with any of the providers it scrapes data from.
+Consumet is not responsible for any misuse of the data provided by the API.
+Commercial utilization may lead to serious consequences, including potential site takedown measures.
+Ensure that you understand the legal implications before using this API.

 <h2> Table of Contents </h2>

 - [Installation](#installation)